ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-editors/index.md

 It is also possible to use different editors for different rows in the same column.
 To configure this set `colDef.cellEditorSelector` to a function that returns alternative values for `cellEditor` and `cellEditorParams`.

-The `params` passed to `cellEditorSelector` are the same as those passed to the (Cell Editor Component)[../component-cell-editor/].
+The `params` passed to `cellEditorSelector` are the same as those passed to the [Cell Editor Component](/component-cell-editor/).
 Typically the selector will use this to check the rows contents and choose an editor accordingly.

 The result is an object with `component` and `params` to use instead of `cellEditor` and `cellEditorParams`.